2017 Conference Chairs

 Andrew M Belis, DPM, born and raised in Long Island, NY, completed his Bachelor's degree in Human Physiology from Boston University prior to attending podiatric medical school at Temple University in Philadelphia.
 He completed his first residency at Wyckoff Heights Medical Center, in Brooklyn NY and then a second residency program at the Greater Baltimore Medical Center in Maryland, where he attained additional and extensive surgical training.
 Dr Belis is an associate faculty member of the Florida State University, Family Medicine Residency Program.
 He serves on the Board of Directors for the American Society of Podiatric Surgeons and on the Executive Board of the Florida Podiatric Medical Association and is currently the President.
 He is a Fellow of the American College of Foot and Ankle Surgeons and is double Board Certified by the American Board of Foot and Ankle Surgeons.
 Dr Belis came to the Cape Coral/Fort Myers area in 2002 with his wife and has since had three wonderful children.
 He enjoys traveling, spending time with his family, boating and playing golf.

-Marc A Benard, DPMExecutive Director, American Board of Podiatric Medicine
+Marc A Benard, DPMAssistant Director, American Board of Podiatric Medicine

 Hermosa Beach, CA

-Marc Benard, DPM is the Executive Director of the American Board of Podiatric Medicine and is formerly the organization’s Examination Chair.
-He also serves on the Council on Podiatric Medical Education’s Collaborative Residency Evaluator Committee, charged with in-servicing site reviewers for residency program evaluation.
-Dr Benard is also Co-Director and President of the Baja Project for Crippled Children, an organization which, over the past 40 years, has had over 30,000 patient visits and performed over 3,000 foot and ankle surgeries on children with congenital and acquired neuromuscular conditions.
+Marc Benard, DPM is the Assistant Director of the American Board of Podiatric Medicine and is formerly the organization’s Executive Director and Examination Chair.
+Dr Benard is also Co-Director and President of the Baja Project for Crippled Children/Operation Footprint, an organization which, over the past 40 years, has had over 30,000 patient visits and performed over 3,000 foot and ankle surgeries on children with congenital and acquired neuromuscular conditions.
 The “project” has trained several hundred residents in the process.
-Dr Benard is the former Chair for the Committee on Disaster Relief of Rotary International District 5280.
-He is board certified with both the American Board of Podiatric Medicine and the American Board of Foot and Ankle Surgery and lectures nationally in the areas of pediatric and adult biomechanics and surgery.
+Dr. Benard is the former Chair for the Committee on Disaster Relief of Rotary International District 5280.
+He is certified with both the American Board of Podiatric Medicine and the American Board of Foot and Ankle Surgery and lectures nationally in the areas of pediatric and adult biomechanics and surgery.